teggle-io/teggle-wasm2/packages/storage/README.md

-# cosmwasm-storage
+# wasm2-storage

-NOTE: This is a fork of the cosmwasm-storage package in use by [SecretNetwork](https://scrt.network).
+NOTE: This is a fork of the secret-cosmwasm-storage package in use by [Teggle](https://teggle.com).

-CosmWasm library with useful helpers for Storage patterns.
-You can use `Storage` implementations in `cosmwasm-std`, or rely on these to remove some common boilterplate.
+WASM2 library with useful helpers for Storage patterns.
+You can use `Storage` implementations in `wasm2-std`, or rely on these to remove some common boilterplate.

 ## Contents